volodymyrprokopyuk/kotlin-sdp/README.md

   the security level of homegrown not extensively tested security controls.
 Examples:
   OAuth 2.0.
 Linux source code is publicly availalbe, yet when properly secured, Linux is hard secure operating system
+- **Least common mechanism**.
+Mechanisms to access a resource should not be shared between multiple subjects to gain access to a resource.
+Example: provide different login pages for different types of users; if one of the login pages is compromized, other login pages are not impacted.
+Sharing the access from Internet to a web site between attackers and legit users gives place to DoS attack
 - **Minimize attack surface area**.
 Asses risks introduced by a new feature, then adapt feature design and define security constols to minimize the attack surface area.
 Example: a search function of an online help feature may be vulnerable to a SQL